tverona1/QuestAppLauncher/README.md

 The following options are supported:
 ### Setting Grid Size
 The default grid size is 3x3 cells.
-The grid size can be customer by specifying grid rows and columns as in the following example:
+The grid size can be customized by specifying grid rows and columns as in the following example:

 ```
 {